popzxc/vbase64/README.md

 Implementation of `base64` encoding for [V](https://vlang.io/).

+The only difference from `base64` implementation in the V stdlib is that this library works with byte sequences instead of strings.

 > The version of this module will remain in `0.x.x` unless the language API's are finalized and implemented.

 ## Examples